• Skip to primary navigation

 I now make it a part of my routine.
 I read while drinking my coffee each morning.
 It’s a quiet time of day, and I look forward to the silence and break before work begins.

 Educational videos, webinars, and podcasts are all the rage, but keep reading.
-Reading the work of others helps you determine what you like and don’t enjoy with how thoughts, words, and phrases are structured.
+Reading the work of others helps you determine what you like and don’t with how thoughts, words, and phrases are structured.
 You learn to write better by reading.

 Serve the Reader